Mercury1565/A2SV-Project-Phase-Learning-Tasks/README.md

   ```bash
     cd Task_1:Student_Grade_Calculator
   ```
-3. Follow the Instructions in the README of Each Task:
+3. Follow the Instructions in the README of Each Task
-   Each task directory contains a README file with specific instructions on how to run the project, dependencies required, and other relevant details.

 ## Prerequisites
   - Go